AndreiRegiani/andreiregiani.github.io/about.md

 permalink: /about/
 ---

 Hello there.
 I use Python and C++ in the Linux ecosystem and open source technologies to develop secure, fast and scalable systems.
 I've been a professional developer for over 6 years and programming as hobby for 10.
-I have international experience having relocated and lived in Brazil, Bolivia, Belarus and Ukraine.
+I have international experience having relocated and lived in Brazil, Bolivia, Belarus and now Ukraine.

 I've participated in all stages of a product life-cycle and developed for different platforms (web, mobile, desktop) and industries (Fintech, e-commerce, gamedev), contributing from the software architecture until the public release of the new product/service.